Capitoline Wolf: Modern use and symbolism

 The 1976 TV series I, Claudius also features the statue in its depiction of the interior of the Senate House.

 In the 2009 film Agora, set in 5th-century Alexandria, the Capitoline Wolf—complete with the del Pollaiolo twins—can be seen in the prefect's palace.
 This is visible in the scene before Hypatia's capture, directly behind her character.

-In Rick Riordan's The Son of Neptune, Lupa is the wolf that trains all demigods who wish to enter Camp Jupiter.
-She trains Percy Jackson and is mentioned that she trained Jason Grace also.
+In Rick Riordan's novel The Son of Neptune, Lupa is the wolf that trains all demigods who wish to enter Camp Jupiter.
+She trains Percy Jackson, and it is mentioned that she trained Jason Grace.
 It is also possible that she trained Frank Zhang, Hazel Levesque, and Reyna Avila Ramirez-Arellano.
 Although she is stern and tough, she still has a soft side.

 In the first episode of the American television programme The Addams Family, a mirror-image sculpture of the Capitoline Wolf is on display in the Addams's living room.
 It can be seen standing atop a table, just to the right of the main staircase.

-The Boston Latin School uses an image on the cover of their agenda book as well as being the official school emblem.
+The Boston Latin School uses an image on the cover of their agenda book, which is the official school emblem.

-The Capitoline Wolf is used in Romania and Moldova as a symbol of the Latin origin of its inhabitants and in some major cities there are replicas of the original statue given as a gift from Italy at the beginning of the 20th century.
+The Capitoline Wolf is used in Romania and Moldova as a symbol of the Latin origin of its inhabitants, and in some major cities, there are replicas of the original statue given as a gift from Italy at the beginning of the 20th century.

 The Capitoline Wolf is reimagined in Look at Me (new Capitoline Wolf), a 2011 installation by Polish artist Paweł Wocial.

+In the Nintendo game Animal Crossing: New Horizons, the Capitoline Wolf is a statue that can be obtained, albeit under the pseudonym of "Motherly statue".